 CCNP Exam Durations and Fees

 Today, all CCNP exams are 120-minute long.
 However, newer format is more nuanced where core and concentration exams would last 120 and 90 minutes respectively.
-There is no change in exam fee, which would continue to be $300 USD but now you only need to sit for two exams and then continue to pay your exam fees every three years which brings me to our next topic.
+There is a change in exam fee, CCNP core and concentration exams will cost $400 and $300 USD respectively.
+Now, you only need to sit for two exams and then continue to pay your exam fees every three years which brings me to our next topic.